Rhys Lovett: Club career

-He made his first-team debut for Cheltenham on 15 August 2017, in am EFL Trophy tie against Swansea City U23s at Whaddon Road, which resulted in a 2–1 defeat.
+He made his first-team debut for Cheltenham on 15 August 2017, in an EFL Trophy tie against Swansea City U23s at Whaddon Road, which resulted in a 2–1 defeat.
 With regular custodian Scott Flinders undergoing surgery, Lovett made his League Two debut for Cheltenham on the final day of the 2017–18 season, a 2–1 defeat at Crewe Alexandra.
 He featured in one EFL Trophy game in the 2018–19 campaign and signed a new one-year contract in May 2019.
 He played four times during the 2019–20 season, replacing Flinders 62 minutes into a 3–0 victory over Oldham Athletic.

+Tiverton Town (loan)

 He then returned on loan to Tiverton Town following the signing of loanee Owen Evans.

+Return to Cheltenham Town

 He left at the end of his contract in June 2020.
 He thanked goalkeeping coach Steve Book but said that "Robins" boss Michael Duff told him that he was unable him offer him the first-team games he needed at that point in his career.
 He had a trial at Port Vale in August 2020.

+Gloucester City

 Lovett signed for Gloucester City in October 2020.
 He played 14 times in all competitions before leaving the club in March 2021 to seek first-team football after the National League North season was declared null and void.

+Maidenhead United

-He signed for Maidenhead United on 26 March 2021.
+Rhys signed for Maidenhead United on 26 March 2021.
 He made his debut on 1 May against King's Lynn Town, deputising for the injured Taye Ashby-Hammond.
-On the final day of the season, he came on as substitute against Boreham Wood to play as a forward, and scored in the 93rd minute.
+On the final day of the season, he came on as substitute against Boreham Wood to play as a forward, and even scored in the 93rd minute.

+Billericay Town

 Lovett left Maidenhead on 17 December 2021, before signing for Billericay Town the same day.

+Torquay United

 On 15 July 2022, Lovett returned to the National League to join Torquay United.

+Welling United

+Lovett playing for Welling United in August 2024.

 In July 2024, Lovett made his move to National League South club Welling United on a one-year deal.
 In his first few months with the club, he impressively won two Player of the Month awards, showcasing his exceptional performance and contribution to the team.
 Lovett helped Welling United win the Kent Senior Cup by keeping a clean sheet in the final against Ebbsfleet United on the 2nd of April 2025.
 He finished the season gaining Team of the Half Season, winning three Player of the Month awards, and receiving the Manager's Player of the Year, Supporters' Player of the Year, and Players' Player of the Year accolades.